 Camp Kesem Board of Directors

 John Bradburn, CPA, Treasurer John received his undergraduate and MBA degrees from Indiana University, where he was involved with Camp Kesem as a coordinator and counselor for four years.
-John is an Associate at Sandbox Industries, a venture capital firm in Chicago, where he works with the team that manages the BlueCross BlueShield Venture Funds, approximately $300 million from over 20 Blue Cross Blue Shield plans focused on healthcare technology and innovation.
+John is a VP at Sandbox Industries, a venture capital firm in Chicago, where he works with the team that manages the BlueCross BlueShield Venture Funds, approximately $300 million from over 20 Blue Cross Blue Shield plans focused on healthcare technology and innovation.
 Prior to Sandbox, John worked in investment banking with GCA Savvian and in M&A consulting with KPMG.

 Emily M. Brakebill is Managing Director, Chief of Operations and member of the Investment Committee at HMI Capital, where she has been since the inception of the firm in December 2008.
 HMI Capital is a private investment firm pursuing a long-term, concentrated, value-oriented, global strategy.
 Prior to joining HMI, Emily spent four years as a Vice President and Investment Manager at Columbus Nova Partners, a private investment management firm with over $1.5 billion under management.
 Prior to Columbus Nova, Ms. Brakebill served as Vice President and Investment Manager at Sirrom Capital, where she made investments in the software, service, retail and manufacturing sectors.
 Emily previously spent two years in Strategic Development and as an Assistant to the Founder / CEO of a publicly traded restaurant chain.
 She also spent significant time in operating roles at two internet service businesses.
 Emily started her career as a Financial Analyst in Corporate Finance at Montgomery Securities.
 Ms. Brakebill received an A.B. with highest honors from Stanford University and an M.B.A. with distinction from Harvard Business School.
 She lives in San Francisco with her husband, Ken and their three children.